afs/rdf-delta/docs/unfinished/delta-cmds.md

 `java -jar rdf-delta-server.jar`

-## Ruinning Command Line Admin Tools
+## Running Command Line Admin Tools

 The can be run with: